inatus/jstestdriver-eclipse-project-helper/README.md

 5. Fill the settings
 6. Library files are copied to library directory and configuration file is created to the project root directory
 7. Select "JsTestDriver Project Helper" - "QUnit Test Case" to create test code template

+# License
+You may use the project under the terms of the MIT License